ajread4/thm_writeups_publish/overpass_writeup_publish.md

 # Initial Access

 The /admin page asks for a username and password.
-Using the Network section in Developer Tools, you can see that when the login button is pressed a login.js script runs.
-Looking at the login.js:
+Using the Network section in Developer Tools on the browser, I can see that when the login button is pressed a login.js script runs.
+I took a look at the login.js file.
 ```
 async function postData(url = '', data = {}) {
     // Default options are marked with *